Stability, Complexity and Data-Dependent Worst-Case Generalization Bounds: Introduction

 \section{Introduction}

-The generalization capabilities of deep learning models play a crucial role in our understanding of modern machine learning.
-Explaining generalization and, thus, the success of current neural networks is still an open problem and an active research area \cite{zhang2017understanding, zhang2021understanding}.
-Following classical statistical learning theory \cite{shalev2014understanding}, supervised learning tasks can be framed as a population risk minimization problem, defined as:
+Explaining the generalization capabilities of modern deep learning models is still an open problem and an active research area \citep{zhang2017understanding, zhang2021understanding}.
+Classically, supervised learning tasks can be framed as a population risk minimization problem, defined as: